 Camus: The menus are animated like close ups from Nintendo's Zelda and they retain that wonderfully cheesy retro computer look that faster processor speeds have all but banished from our screens.

 Slarek: The CG menus are rather fun.
-Those on series 3 are based on a peasant hut interior – leave it alone for 2 loops the animation and the bubbling cooking pot explodes and the screen goes black.
+Those on series 3 are based on a peasant hut interior – leave it alone for 2 loops of the animation and the bubbling cooking pot explodes and the screen goes black.

 Series One [Camus]